NLnetLabs/octseq/README.md

 # _octseq_ - Generic Octets Sequences

-Such sequences require a varying amount of memory and different use cases suggest different strategies to manage that memory: references to `u8` slices, `Vec<u8>`, `Arc<[u8]>` are examples provided by the standard library.
+Octets sequences, i.e., variable length sequences of bytes, require a varying amount of memory and different use cases suggest different strategies to manage that memory: references to `u8` slices, `Vec<u8>`, `Arc<[u8]>` are examples provided by the standard library.

 In many cases, underlying memory management strategies don’t matter for composite types storing such octets sequences or for code manipulating